Opec to try to stem oil price plunge amid coronavirus slowdown | Malay Mail

 Caught in a bind

-Producers outside Opec are helping to keep supply plentiful, chief among them the US, followed by Brazil, Norway and even Guyana, which has just started shipping oil from a recently discovered field.
+Producers outside Opec are helping to keep supply plentiful, chief among them the US, followed by Brazil, Norway and even Guyana, which has just started pumping oil from a recently discovered field.

-All that has added to the downward pressure on prices and left Opec caught in a bind with no clear options before it.
+All that has added to the downward pressure on prices and left Opec caught in a bind with no clear options at hand.

 Another production cut would boost prices but would further diminish Opec’s market share, while a more conservative cut might fail to register on the markets.